DATA ENGINEERING2025-03-05⏱️ 7 min read

 When working with your data in a data warehouse, you might assume that most dimensions of your database stay the same.
 Sometimes, what appears to be a static dimension is actually a slowly changing dimension or SCD.
 Below are its types.

-In business, one of the most important resources you need to manage is time; you have only X number of hours in a day in which you have to complete your tasks.
+In business, one of the most important resources you need to manage is time; you have only X hours in a day to complete your tasks.

-This is especially true when you are working in a service industry where you have to complete all your routine tasks plus any additional chores that may arise from some customers requiring impromptu services.
+This is especially true when you work in a service industry, where you have to complete your routine tasks and any additional chores that may arise when some customers require impromptu services.
 But time is not just something that affects you; it also affects your data.

 When working with your data in a data warehouse, you might assume that most dimensions of your database stay the same.
-Sometimes, what appears to be a static dimension is actually a slowly changing dimension or SCD.
+Sometimes what appears to be a static dimension is actually a slowly changing dimension (SCD).

 An SCD is marked by the fact that, unlike sales-related events that might accumulate new entries over time, there can theoretically only be a single value for this dimension.